Important facts about HIV

 - It is predicted that HIV will continue to increase because people are living longer with the disease due to the benefits of life-prolonging treatments.
 As more people with HIV live longer, the opportunities for transmission increase.
 Additionally, many people have grown complacent about HIV.
 1

-- Timothy Ray Brown is the first person in the world to have been cured of HIV after having a stem cell transplant to treat leukaemia.
+- Timothy Ray Brown was the first person in the world to have been considered “cured” of HIV after having a stem cell transplant to treat leukaemia.
+Timothy Ray Brown died in September 2020.

 - About a month after contracting HIV, some people will develop flu-like symptoms.
 These symptoms often go away within a week or a month.
 After this initial response, a person can have HIV for years before feeling ill.